gseungho/imbalanced-data-LWCE/image_classification/TRANSFORMER_SUBSECTION_PROGRESS.md

 - PLWCE의 hyperparameter 여부 명확히 구분 (LWCE=parameter-free, PLWCE=1-parameter)

 ## 논문 추가 내용 (Section 4)
+\subsection{Transformer Architecture: A Pilot Study}

+To assess whether the proposed re-weighting losses generalize beyond convolutional architectures, we conduct a pilot study on a compact Vision Transformer (ViT-Lite; patch size 4, embedding dimension 192, depth 6, 3 attention heads) adapted for CIFAR-scale 32$\times$32 inputs.
+Due to time constraints, this pilot uses a reduced training budget (40 epochs, 2 seeds) at the most severe imbalance ratio (IR=100) on CIFAR-10-LT, in contrast to the standard budget (200 epochs, 5 seeds) used for the ResNet-32 experiments in Section~4.X.
+We therefore report within-architecture loss rankings rather than cross-architecture accuracy comparisons.

+Table~\ref{tab:vit_ir100} summarizes the results.
+LWCE achieves the highest F1-Macro (0.3843$\pm$0.0038) among the seven losses evaluated, consistent with the trend observed for the CNN backbone.
+Notably, the severe degradation of WCE observed for ResNet-32 at IR=100 (rank 8/8, F1=0.3935) is not clearly reproduced under this reduced training budget (WCE ranks 2nd, F1=0.3791, with the highest Few-shot accuracy among all losses).
+We hypothesize that the weight-explosion effect of WCE may compound over a longer training horizon, or that Transformer training dynamics (e.g., normalization, gradient flow) respond differently to the same class-frequency weighting.
+A full-budget replication (200 epochs, 5 seeds, all three IR levels) is left for future work to confirm whether this discrepancy persists or is an artifact of the shortened schedule.

 \begin{table}[t]
 \centering
 \caption{ViT-Lite pilot results on CIFAR-10-LT, IR=100 (40 epochs, n=2 seeds).}